shm-dsgn/AbstractPro/README.md

 # AbstractPro
-This is a repo to store all updates of Abstract Pro inluding keystore(private)
+This is a repo to store all updates of Abstract Pro

 Abstract Pro for KWGT is a stadalone app that requires KWGT Kustom Widget Maker Pro for it to work.
 Both of them are paid.